LVMH Italian fashion house Loro Piana put under court administration

-ROME: talian fashion house Loro Piana, owned by French giant LVMH, has been placed under court administration for allegedly facilitating the exploitation of workers by subcontractors, police and a company source said Monday.
+ROME: Italian fashion house Loro Piana, owned by French giant LVMH, has been placed under court administration for allegedly facilitating the exploitation of workers by subcontractors.

-In a statement, the Italian police labour protection service said it had “executed a decree of judicial administration issued by the Milan court” against a company operating in the high fashion sector.

-A source inside Loro Piana, which is known for its cashmere, confirmed to AFP the proceedings against it, but the company did not provide any official comment.

 An investigation found the fashion house entrusted the production of its clothing, including cashmere jackets, to a company without production facilities.

-That firm outsourced the work to another company, which in turn used workshops employing Chinese workers to save costs.
+That firm outsourced the work to another company, which in turn used workshops in Italy employing Chinese workers to save costs, the statement said.

 In these workshops, irregular workers were exploited without respecting health and safety rules, particularly regarding wages, working hours, breaks and holidays, investigators found.